How to clean your coffee machine

 If your traditional espresso model has given up the ghost, head to our round up of the best ground coffee machines or go to our full list of ground coffee machine reviews for all tested models to find a new one.

 Cleaning capsule coffee machines

 Capsule machines are probably the easiest machines to clean.
 They're also the most hassle-free way of making an espresso, but the coffee capsules work out to be expensive in the long run.
 Generally, capsule machines will need flushing through with water (to clean out the internal parts) and regular descaling.

 Capsule machines can come with a separate milk-frothing accessory, such as an Aeroccino or a milk cartridge (which attaches to the machine).
 These will require more cleaning, as hardened milk can build up on the internal parts.

-If you feel it's time to upgrade your coffee machine, use the 'capsule' filter on our coffee machine reviews to find the best new model for you.
+If you feel it's time to upgrade, read our pod coffee machine reviews to find the best new model for you.